The Legend of Zelda: Breath of the Wild Review By Ars Technica

 I like Zelda quite a bit, but watching this trailer made me want to go into the wild on a horse instead of sitting and playing a game.

-Ars is not the only one (Score:1)
+Ars is not the only one (Score:4, Interesting)

+I only ended up buying a couple of decent games on the Wii, and didn't feel like the WiiU was worth the upgrade.
+I *loathed* the motion control gimmick stuck to nearly every games on the Wii, and was worried about the

+I don't blame Nintendo for this, players have pretty clearly shown that this is what they want to pay for, but it's still a sad day.

 Wow, it must be good if Ars can't slam it.
-(Score:2)
+(Score:3)

 Seems everything Nintendo related on that site is dipped in a sour grape sauce.

 There's one insurmountable downside for me.
-(Score:2)
+(Score:1)

 I'm not going to be a Switch just for this one game and I doubt I'll see any later additions to the catalogue that will make me change my mind.
 I bought a Wii for Twilight Princess, the Metroid Trilogy and Mario Galaxy, which was just about enough to justify the expense.
 The WiiU was unashamedly gimmick, there were no games to make it worth buying and unfortunately the Switch has gone even further down that path.